The former Museum

 CAT and Dewsbury Park Mansion Community Hub

-Kirklees Council decided early in 2017 that the Mansion would be disposed of, either through a process of Community Asset Transfer (CAT) to a community group, or by a private sale.
-It was made very clear that they would also ensure they had all the paperwork in place to put the building straight to commercial sale, should a CAT not be possible at any stage.
+Kirklees Council decided early in 2016 that the Mansion would be disposed of, either through a process of Community Asset Transfer (CAT) to a community group, or by a private sale.
+It was made very clear that they would ensure they had all the paperwork in place to put the building straight to commercial sale, should a CAT not be possible at any stage.

 The Friends wasted no time in ensuring they were eligible to apply, successfully becoming an incorporated Charitable Community Benefit Society, known as Dewsbury Park Mansion Community Hub Ltd (DPMCH), on 19 April 2017.
 Although another organisation applied, only DPMCH was successful with our Expression of Interest, submitted on 6 March 2017.
 We were then given just six weeks to produce a viable business plan – which we did!